neoxush/vmess/README.md

+# Hello World
-# some open and free v2ray feeds, use it wisely and under your risk control
+some open and free v2ray feeds, use it wisely and under your risk control